turbot/steampipe-docs/docs/steampipe_sqlite/query.md

 # Querying Steampipe SQLite Extensions

 Your Steampipe extension adds virtual tables to your SQLite installation.
-Typically, these table are prefixed with the plugin name.
+Typically, these tables are prefixed with the plugin name.
 You can run `pragma module_list;` to get a list of virtual tables, or refer to the documentation for the plugin in the [Steampipe Hub](https://hub.steampipe.io/plugins).
 The Hub also contains sample queries for each table.

 You can use standard SQLite syntax to query the tables:
 ```sql